Pierson Fodé: Acting

 Fodé made his acting debut in 2012 in the Nickelodeon sitcom iCarly, where he appeared as Todd.
 In the same year, he received the YouTube Soap Opera Award for the lead role of Jared in Runaways, the web series running for two seasons.
 He then served in the television film Wrath of God: Confrontation as Kruger and in a guest role in Hello Ladies.

 From 2013 to 2014, Fodé portrayed Blazer in the web series Storytellers.
 In 2014, he starred in the horror film Indigenous, which was shown at the Tribeca Film Festival, and acted in films Kill Game and Drag Worms.
 He also had a recurring role in the Disney Channel series Jessie for a five-episode story arc.

 In 2015, Fodé starred opposite Victoria Justice as “Ely” in the romantic comedy indie film Naomi and Ely's No Kiss List.
 He also returned to TV to take over the role of Thomas Forrester on the CBS Daytime soap opera The Bold and the Beautiful.
 On September 7, 2017, Soap Opera Digest announced that Fodé would depart the role of Thomas; he made his last appearance on September 13, 2017 before reprising his portrayal of Thomas for a short-term storyline in 2018.

-Fodé is set to appear in the upcoming film The Man from Toronto, an action-comedy starring Kevin Hart, Woody Harrelson, and Kaley Cuoco.
+Fodé appears in the film The Man from Toronto, an action-comedy starring Kevin Hart, Woody Harrelson, and Kaley Cuoco.
+In 2025, Fode starred as the titular bachelor Trey McAllen III in romantic comedy The Wrong Paris.